John-DiP/John-DiP/README.md

 My name is John

-Currently a CS Student in College
+Currently a CS Student in College with a physics minor

 <!--